efatto/e-account/mis_builder_expand_partner/readme/DESCRIPTION.rst

-This module add ability to filter mis queries by analytic account, instead of only filter the account move lines.
+This module add ability to show values extracted exploded by partner.